cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Beyond disorders like separation anxiety and pathological grief, attachment insecurities are unlikely to be the sole cause of mental disorders.
 * Other factors, such as genetically determined temperament and life history, also contribute to psychopathology.

-### In our view, serious mental disorders result from multiple converging processes, and attachment insecurities act as catalysts of other pathogenic proc

 **Serious Mental Disorders and Attachment Insecurities**

 - Serious mental disorders result from multiple converging processes